-Nominations will be open March 4-May 31, 2014.
+Nominations will be open March 10–May 30.
 For more information about the award contact: Kate Asbury Larkin at

 The Lifetime Achievement Award recognizes recipients for outstanding achievements in their professional lives, personal integrity and stature, and service to the university.
 It was established in 2001 to honor extraordinary accomplishments by members of the Auburn family.
 Recipients of Lifetime Achievement Awards are selected by a committee of Auburn administrators, trustees, faculty and alumni.